pen-lang/pen/doc/src/references/language/syntax.md

 ## Expressions

-Expressions express what functions actually compute.
-Notably, expressions can be nested; expressions often contain other expressions inside.
+Expressions represent some computation.
+Expressions can be nested; expressions often contain other expressions inside.

 ### Function call